-Having studied social sciences and humanities at post graduate level, I am well versed in the practise of primary and secondary research but I hadn’t really needed to use the scientific method.
+Having studied social sciences and humanities at postgraduate level, I know, quite well primary and secondary research but I hadn’t really needed to use the scientific method.
 All I knew was this method wasn’t of too much use when studying the complexities of societies or human nature.
-That said, I was probably introduced to the scientific method when doing some units in anthropology (which I loved) and I probably did it when studying sciences in school but until venturing into cosmetic science I had not practised the scientific method on any meaningful level.
+That said, I was probably introduced to the scientific method when taking units in anthropology (which I loved) and I probably did it when studying sciences in school – though I can not remember it at all.
+In all truth, it was only when I started formulating, that I really started paying attention in any meaningful way.
 I don’t call myself a scientist but I do use this tool when formulating natural cosmetic products.

 The scientific method is a valuable device for making products of a high standard; that can be made repeatedly and accurately.
 It is a way to be systematic when formulating cosmetics and should inform most of the stages from conception to bringing the final product to market.
 So, what is the scientific method and how can it be used to make great products?

-Broadly speaking, the scientific method is a set of stages a person goes through to test a claim or hypothesis.
-However, the stages are not linear in nature and they can be adapted for distinct types of scientific inquiry.
+Broadly speaking, the scientific method is a set of stages a person goes through to find out more about a subject in a way that can be replicated by others and that hopefully results in learning about how our world works.
+The scientific method has various stages, however, those steps are not linear in nature and they can be adapted for distinct types of scientific inquiry.

 Below is an infographic about the general steps within the scientific method.